 10. Mobile eCommerce will account for 47% of all retail sales online in 2023, up from 41.8% in 2022.

 Mobile commerce is a subset of eCommerce.
 Many people claim it is the future, and with good reason.
 With just a few taps on their mobile devices, consumers can enjoy the benefits of mobile banking.

-At the moment, global mobile banking statistics show that mobile eCommerce makes up more than half of all online retail purchases.
-It is expected to grow an additional 14% by 2021.
+Global mobile banking statistics show that mobile eCommerce makes up almost half of all online retail purchases.

 Unfortunately, the mobile banking ecosystem is not regulated and monitored the way it’s supposed to be.
 Mobile devices are becoming a prime target for fraud, which could stop consumers from becoming a part of this positive change.